 If you want to some day have biological children, don't worry.
 There is no evidence that women who have completely recovered from the virus have an elevated risk of adverse outcomes if they become pregnant.
 Zika harms the fetus by infecting nervous system cells and causing cell death during crucial stages of development.
 Current evidence does not indicate that previous infection alters fertility or poses a risk to future pregnancies.

 Zika RNA can be detected in some bodily fluids for several weeks after infection, however.
-The US CDC thus recommends waiting two months post-infection before trying to become pregnant (see CDC) and the UK NHS recommends waiting three months (NHS).
+Thus, health authorities recommend The US CDC thus recommends waiting two months post-infection before trying to become pregnant (see CDC) and the UK NHS recommends waiting three months (NHS).
 The study will periodically measure Zika levels in participants’ bodies for 90 days following infection.
-In other words, by the end of the study period, you'll be sure whether there's any Zika left in your blood.
+In other words, by the end of the study period, you'll be able to be sure whether or not there's any Zika left in your blood.

 Zika is a bad disease for which we need a vaccine, and challenge trials will be critical in finding good vaccine candidates.
 While the life-saving is downstream, one can very reasonably say they'll have helped save lives by participating in the Hopkins trial.